Yorkshire Wolds

 On the western edge, the Wolds rise to an escarpment which then drops sharply to the Vale of York.
 The highest point on the escarpment is Bishop Wilton Wold (also known as Garrowby Hill), which is 807 ft above sea level.
 To the north, on the other side of the Vale of Pickering, lie the North York Moors, and to the east the hills flatten into the plain of Holderness.
 The hills are separated by many dry dales, formed during the last ice age and where many springs rise.

 The largest town in the Wolds is Driffield, with other places including Pocklington, Thixendale and Kilham, the original 'capital' of the Wolds.
 The highest village on the Yorkshire Wolds is Fridaythorpe at 550 ft above sea level.
 The market town of Beverley lies on the eastern slopes, along with the village of Molescroft.

+On 8 October 2024, Natural England launched a statutory and public consultation for proposed plans to designate part of the Yorkshire Wolds as an Area of Outstanding Natural Beauty (AONB).

 Geology

 The hills are formed from a series of pure marine limestones formed during the Cretaceous period, known collectively as the Chalk Group.
 The outcrop has the form of an arc running north from Ferriby on the Humber estuary west of Hull northwards past Market Weighton to the Malton area where it swings eastwards towards the North Sea coast between Filey and Bridlington.
 Here the Chalk forms cliffs, most notably at Speeton Cliffs, Bempton Cliffs and Flamborough; Flamborough Headland is designated a Heritage Coast.
 To the south of the Humber Gap, where the chalk provides stable footings for the Humber Bridge, the same formations continue as the Lincolnshire Wolds.
 The rock succession in stratigraphic order i.e. youngest/uppermost first, is this: